Action Comedy Ride On Continues To Lead Chinas Box Office Chart - UrduPoint

 The film, starring kung fu actors Jackie Chan and Wu Jing, pays tribute to stunt actors for action movies, who often work in risky conditions.

-It raked in nearly 9.05 million Yuan (about 1.31 million U.S. Dollars) in box office earnings on Monday.
+It generated nearly 7.72 million Yuan (about 1.13 million U.S. Dollars) on the seventh day of screening, raising its total box office revenue to 114 million yuan.